cemuka/UnityRuntimeNodeEditor/Assets/docs/documentation.md

 - A `Node.cs` is a container for sockets.
 It listens connection events for its sockets.

 - A `NodeGraph.cs` can create nodes and draws connections between sockets.
-Can be serialized into json file.
+Can be exported or serialized into json file.

-- `NodeEditor.cs` is a MonoBehavior class and lives in the scene.
+- `NodeEditor.cs` is derives from `MonoBehavior` and lives in the scene.
 Can listen graph events.
 It has a simple context menu feature.

 - It is possible to have multiple node editors in a scene.
-Each editor will
+Each editor will handle its events and process them.

 - Works completely event based.
 Integrates with unity `EventSystem` to listen pointer events for sockets, nodes and graph.